jtomaszewski/typescript-starter/README.md

 1. `git clone git@github.com:ailohq/typescript-starter.git new-awesome-library && cd new-awesome-library`
 2. Create a `ailohq/new-awesome-library` repo on GH.
 (And add permissions to the `ailohq/core-team`.)
 3. Add the repository to `#ailo-code-activity` Slack channel, so that the team can track commits pushed to remote by other people.
 The command is: `/github subscribe ailohq/typescript-starter`
-4. `git remote rm origin && git remote add git@github.com:ailohq/new-awesome-library.git`
+4. `git remote rm origin && git remote add origin git@github.com:ailohq/new-awesome-library.git`
 5. Search & replace everywhere in the repo `typescript-starter` to `new-awesome-library`.
 6. Remove existing `src/**` files and add your own ones.
 7. Remove `@ailo/ailorn` from package.json dependencies.
 Unless you actually need it.
 (It's added here just for a purpose of an example.)